 This is the matter the Arizona Court of Appeals had to consider in Stein v.
 Stein.
-Jay David Stein (Father) and Jill Lynn Stein (Mother) were married in 2005 and divorced in 2014.
+Father and Mother were married in 2005 and divorced in 2014.
 The couple had four minor children.

 At the time of the dissolution, Mother did not work and Father had an income of over $3 million annually.
 A premarital agreement signed by both parties agreed that neither party would receive any spousal maintenance in the event of a divorce.